Choosing the Right Song For Your Voice

 You must be wondering right about now just what is involved in choosing the right song for your particular voice.
 I'm going to share with you some excellent but easy tips for how to go about this:

 Easy Does It.
 Make sure your song is simple to sing in every way.
 The easier the song, the better you will sound.
-There are some fantastic simple-to-sing songs available.
+Always avoid forcing your tone to avoid damaging the vocal cords.
+Also, the more uncomplicated the song, the more freedom the singer has to style the song, putting his own spin on it.
+There are some fantastic simple-to-sing songs available out there.
 I've listed a few below for you.

 The right key.
 If the song you choose is too high or too low and you end up straining your voice to reach the notes - your material is in the wrong key.
 It's not for you my friend.
 Be aware that you can damage your singing voice this way.
 Think of a size 12 person trying to squeeze into a size 8 dress or pair of jeans.
 Seams may rip, muffin tops appear, buttons pop all because the apparel doesn't fit.
 So it is with singing in the wrong key.

 Like the song you choose.
 You'll sing better and sound better if you really like the song in the first place.
 Just make sure to keep it simple and in your range.
-Believe the lyrics and feel comfortable with the melody.
+Believe the lyrics you sing spreading just enough emotion to engage the audience.

 - Or perhaps you can hit a super high note.
 Use this skill and wow your audience.
-Just don't overdue.
+Just don't overdo it.
 Barry White, famous singer of the 60's and 70's made an amazing career just by using his low, sexy voice.
-Check him out in the video provided and you'll see what I mean.
+Check him out in the video provided below and you'll see what I mean.

 - Make the song yours.
 The easier the song is to sing, the more liberty you can take with styling.
 You can make the song yours.
 The last thing you want to do is to be an exact copy of the recording artist who made the song popular.
 Make it your own!
 Dare to be different and sing with a unique style.
 Try changing the phrasing or try a modulation after the bridge which adds excitement and lifts the songs energy.
 Feel the passion and then feel it again.
 Live the lyrics.
 Be in the moment as you sing and you won't have time to experience fear.